Tsuno, Kōchi: Climate

-Tsuno has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Tsuno has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Tsuno is 12.8 °C. The average annual rainfall is 2375 mm with September as the wettest month.
 The temperatures are highest on average in January, at around 23.4 °C, and lowest in January, at around 1.9 °C.

 Demographics

-Per Japanese census data, the population of Tsuno has been decreasing slowly since the 1960s.
+Per Japanese census data, the population of Tsuno peaked around the year 1950 and has declined by roughly two-thirds in the decades since.